windowz414/windowz414/README.md

 A multifunctional programmer (?) working on different stuff like scripting, modding and many more.

-Pinned repositories are mostly Android stuff and are forked from either @DevOtag-Open-Source or @LineageOS official repos.
+Pinned repositories are mostly Android stuff.

 Also, just in case you wonder, here are my stats (Credit to @00p513-dev)